Student Simulation Competition

 - Safety and Hybrid Options: There is a likelihood that we will still need to take COVID precautions.
 How will your school be able to accommodate safety and sanitation?

-The host site will receive the following opportunities and benefits:
+Host sites receive the following opportunities and benefits:

-- Introducing your faculty to simulation education.
+- Introduce your faculty to simulation education;

 Each host school plays a key role in ensuring competition success.
 While the NASPAA team handles most of the planning and coordination, some of the event logistics are determined by the host school.
 Most of the required time commitments for planning will occur in January and February 2023.